Disney Park Hopper tickets are a popular upgrade to base tickets at Walt Disney World.

 |7||$555.96 - $820.21||$533.97 - $796.99||$646.49 - $921.38||$624.49 - $898.17||$667.79 - $942.68||$645.79 - $919.47||$630.51 - $894.76||$608.52 - $871.54|

 |8||$593.13 - $841.45||$570.13 - $817.46||$683.66 - $942.62||$660.65 - $918.64||$704.96 - $963.92||$681.95 - $939.94||$667.68 - $916.00||$644.68 - $892.01|

 |9||$617.02 - $854.64||$593.34 - $830.10||$707.54 - $955.82||$683.87 - $931.28||$728.84 - $977.12||$705.17 - $952.58||$691.57 - $929.19||$667.89 - $904.65|

 |10||$637.94 - $869.99||$613.65 - $844.85||$728.46 - $971.16||$704.18 - $946.03||$749.76 - $992.46||$725.48 - $967.33||$712.49 - $944.54||$688.20 - $919.40|

 Is it worth the cost to upgrade a base ticket?

-But the truth is that you don’t HAVE to do any of those things and even if you choose not to, you’ll still have a magical time.
+But the truth is that you don’t HAVE to do any of those things, and even if you choose not to, you’ll still have a magical time.
 Do we like everything we just listed?
 Yep.
-They are all fun “extras" but they are just that – extras - and they aren't mandatory.
+They are all fun “extras,” but they are just that – extras.

-In addition to all the parties and desserts and princess makeovers, Park Hopper tickets are another extra that you might be considering.
-For most trips that span 4 or more days they really aren’t absolutely necessary.
+Besides all the parties and desserts and princess makeovers, Park Hopper tickets are another extra that you might be considering.
+For most trips that span 4 or more days, they really aren’t absolutely necessary.
 But, depending on your situation they *might* be one splurge that makes sense.

 When should you get a Park Hopper ticket?